Ventura Burn Injury Lawyer

 - Radiological: These are caused by alpha, beta, or gamma radiation.

-Get the Knowledge of an Experienced Ventura, California Personal Injury Attorney
+Get the Knowledge of an Experienced Ventura, California Burn Injury Attorney

 Burns are classified as first, second, third, and fourth degree burns.
 An example of a first degree burn would be your average sunburn, which typically heals in 3 to 5 days.
 A second degree burn is characterized by blistering, and a wound that is pink or red in color and painful.
 Second degree burns should heal within three weeks.
 Third degree burns destroy all areas of the affected layers of skin and appear black or white and dry.
 Fourth degree burns extend deep into the muscle or bone.